-5.2 QAPP Organization and Responsibility
+4.2 QAPP Organization and Responsibility

-The principal organizations involved in verifying achievement of data collection goals for the Center Street Site include: the NYSDEC, NYSDOH, 7712 Group, LLC (Applicant), Benchmark Environmental Engineering and Science, PLLC and TurnKey Environmental Restoration, LLC (Volunteer's Consultants), the drilling subcontractor(s), the independent environmental laboratory, and the independent third party data validator.
+The principal organizations involved in verifying achievement of data collection goals for the 990 Niagara Street Site include: NYSDEC, NYSDOH, 990 Niagara LLC (Volunteer), Benchmark Environmental Engineering & Science, PLLC in association with TurnKey Environmental Restoration, LLC (Volunteer's Consultant), drilling subcontractor(s), independent environmental laboratory, and independent third party data validator.
 Roles, responsibilities, and required qualifications of these organizations are discussed in the following subsections.
-Resumes of Benchmark-TurnKey staff are included in Appendix A.

-5.2.1 NYSDEC and NYSDOH
+4.2.1 NYSDEC and NYSDOH

-It is the responsibility of the New York State Department of Environmental Conservation (NYSDEC), in conjunction with the New York State Department of Health, to review the RI/IRM Work Plan and supporting documents, for completeness and conformance with the site-specific cleanup objectives and to make a decision to accept or reject these documents based on this review.
-The NYSDEC also has the responsibility and authority to review and approve all QA documentation collected during brownfield cleanup construction and to confirm that the QA Plan was followed.
-The NYSDEC may split any waste, soil or groundwater sample during this investigation.
+It is the responsibility of NYSDEC, in conjunction with the NYSDOH, to review the RI Work Plan and supporting documents for completeness and conformance with the site-specific cleanup objectives and to make a decision to accept or reject these documents based on this review.
+The NYSDEC also has the responsibility and authority to review and approve QA documentation collected during Brownfield cleanup construction and confirm that the QA Plan was followed.

-5.2.2 Volunteer Applicant
+4.2.2 Volunteer

-7712 Group, LLC ("Applicant") will be responsible for complying with the QA requirements as specified herein and for monitoring and controlling the quality of the Brownfield cleanup construction either directly or through their designated environmental consultant and/or legal counsel.
-The Applicant will also have the authority to select Remedial Action Contractor(s) to assist them in fulfilling these responsibilities.
-The designated Project Manager is responsible for implementing the project, and has the authority to commit the resources necessary to meet project objectives and requirements.
+990 Niagara LLC (Volunteer) will be responsible for complying with the QA requirements as specified herein and monitoring and controlling the quality of the Brownfield cleanup construction either directly or through their designated environmental consultant and/or legal counsel.
+The Volunteer will also have the authority to select Remedial Action Contractor(s) to assist them in fulfilling these responsibilities.
+The designated Project Manager is responsible for implementing the project and has the authority to commit the resources necessary to meet project objectives and requirements.

-5.2.3 Environmental Consultant
+4.2.3 Benchmark-TurnKey

-Benchmark Environmental Engineering & Science, PLLC (Benchmark) in association with TurnKey Environmental Restoration, LLC (TurnKey), are the prime engineering and scientific consultants, respectively, on this project and are responsible for the implementation of the RI/IRM Work Plan, including, but not limited to, field operations, laboratory testing, data management, data analysis and reporting.
-Any one member of Benchmark's or TurnKey's staff may fill more than one of the identified project positions (e.g., field team leader and site safety and health officer).
-The various quality assurances, field, laboratory, and management responsibilities of key project personnel are defined below.
+Benchmark-TurnKey is the Volunteer's consultant on this project and is responsible for the performance of services required to implement each phase of the RI Work Plan including, but not limited to, field operations, laboratory testing, data management, data analysis, and reporting.
+Any one member of Benchmark-TurnKey's staff may fill more than one of the identified project positions.
+The various quality assurances, field, laboratory and management responsibilities of key project personnel are defined below.

-• Project Officer (PO):

-Thomas H. Forbes, P.E.

-The PO has the responsibility for ensuring conformance with the BCP program requirements.
-The PO will report directly to the Applicant and the NYSDEC/NYSDOH Project Coordinators and is responsible for project oversight.
-The PO will:

-- o Define project objectives and develop a detailed work plan schedule. - o Acquire and apply technical and corporate resources as needed to assure performance within budget and schedule constraints.

-- o Review the work performed on the project to assure its quality, responsiveness, and timeliness. - o Certify deliverables before their submission to NYSDEC.

-• Senior Project Manager (PM):

-Michael Lesakowski

-The PM has the responsibility for ensuring that the project meets the Work Plan objectives.
-The PM will report directly to the 7712 Group, LLC Project Coordinator and the NYSDEC/NYSDOH Project Coordinators and is responsible for technical and project oversight.
-The PM will:
+- Principal Engineer: Thomas H. Forbes, P.E.
+The Principal Engineer has the responsibility for ensuring conformance with the BCP program requirements.
+The Principal Engineer will report directly to the Volunteer and NYSDEC/NYSDOH Project Coordinators and is responsible for project oversight.
+The Principal Engineer will: - o Define project objectives and develop a detailed work plan schedule. - O Acquire and apply technical and corporate resources as needed to assure performance within budget and schedule constraints. - O Review the work performed on the project to assure its quality, responsiveness, and timeliness. - o Certify deliverables before their submission to NYSDEC. - Benchmark-TurnKey Senior Project Manager (PM): Michael A. Lesakowski The Benchmark-TurnKey PM has the responsibility for ensuring that the project meets the Work Plan objectives.
+The PM will report directly to the Volunteer's Project Coordinator and the NYSDEC/NYSDOH Project Coordinators and is responsible for technical and project oversight.
+The PM will: - o Define project objectives and develop a detailed work plan schedule.